BBK-PiJ-2015-08/cw-cm/README.md

 * Sergio [stated we should match the spec](https://moodle.bbk.ac.uk/mod/forum/discuss.php?d=47881) and throw an IllegalStateException.
 * If a FutureMeeting exists with the ID provided that's now in the past, this will convert it to a PastMeeting with the empty string as notes.

+#### getFutureMeeting(int id)
+* Uses processMeetings before the bulk of the method (see below)
+* If the ID matches a meeting that was a FutureMeeting before the method but is now in the past, this will have been converted, so an IllegalArgumentException protesting that the meeting has already happened will be thrown.

+#### getFutureMeetingList(Contact contact)
+* Uses processMeetingsForLists before the bulk of the method (see below)

 #### getPastMeetingListFor(Contact contact)
+* Uses processMeetingsForLists before the bulk of the method (see below)
 * Sergio [stated meetings are considered equal](https://moodle.bbk.ac.uk/mod/forum/discuss.php?d=53251) if and only if their IDs are equal.

 #### addMeetingNotes(int id, String text)